joergschultzelutter/google-news-push-bot/docs/COMMANDS.md

 # Command line parameters

 The following section describes the command line parameters which can be used to influence the program's behavior.
-In addition to these parameters, settings such as the watch area(s) are configured in the program's config file - see separate section.

     usage: gnpush.py [-h] [--topics TOPICS] [--messengers MESSENGERS] [--run-interval RUN_INTERVAL] [--age AGE] [--msg-buffer-size MSG_BUFFER_SIZE]
     				 [--generate-test-message] [--ttl TIME_TO_LIVE]